Versión en Español

 Popcorn, or “cabritas” as known in Chile, is probably the favorite snack for movie nights, birthdays, or just enjoying at any time.
 Discover how to give this traditional salty snack an enticing and fiery twist with the addition of merkén.

-How to make Merkén Spiced Popcorn?
+How to Make Merkén Spiced Popcorn?

 The traditional salty popcorn perfectly adapts to this delicious and, if desired, spicier version with merkén.